Court rejects intactivist lawsuit against Mass. Medicaid

 Adler began his oral argument with rhetorical flourish, declaring "There is something rotten in the Commonwealth of Massachusetts!”
 He started to argue that physicians and hospitals were committing Medicaid fraud.
 The lead justice interrupted to advise him that he should assume that the panel was familiar with the written briefs, they were not deciding the merits of the case, and he should move to the issues before the appeals court.
 Caught off guard, Adler seemed unprepared to explain why his clients have standing to bring a claim against MassHealth in the first place.
 The justices seemed frustrated when he continued to argue the merits of the case.
 When questioned, he couldn’t explain under which provision of federal law his clients were suing.
 [17]

 Co-counsel Andrew DeLaney made the most of his time; he seemed more poised, polished, and prepared.
 While Adler's presentation was filled with nervous stutters and uncomfortable pauses, his co-counsel always sounded ready with an answer.
 [18] Nevertheless, DeLaney, too, wandered from the standing issue to the merits.
-Unable to cite any prior ruling that allowed a taxpayer to challenge a regulatory program, he asked the court to take a "novel" and "brave step," which is what an attorney requests when he has no precedent to support his position.
+Unable to cite any prior ruling that allowed a taxpayer to challenge a regulatory program, he asked the court to take a "novel" and "brave step," which is what an attorney requests when he has no precedent to cite.
 Neither Adler nor DeLaney could satisfy the court's request for a limiting principle that would bar a group of taxpayers from suing to stop MassHealth from covering mammograms or colonoscopies.
 [17]

 MassHealth attorney Samuel Furgang explained that the provision prohibiting Medicaid coverage for unnecessary procedures is directed at medical providers, not the state agency.
 He fielded questions about how the agency determines which medical procedures are covered, how program policies and decisions are reviewed, and how taxpayers could challenge a covered procedure.
 Furgang warned that "the idea of basically overtaking the important administrative scheme that's been incorporated into the regulations - and under CMS, [19] to oversee this massive program - by the will of any individual [for a] political, ideological, or whatever reason would be chaotic.
 It is just unworkable."
 [17]